Lommix/knoedel/README.md

 ## Event Extension

 Event Reader and Writer, just like in bevy!
-(currently events only live for 1 frame.
-The reader processes events of the last frame)
+Currently events use 2 swap buffers.
+Meaning your systems reads the event of the last frame.

 ```zig
 pub const MyEvent = struct{